×

 badge

-Hello, My name is Art.
-And you are?
+Hello, My Name is Art.
+And You Are?

 We have art all around us!
 There are murals and statues around our towns and paintings in local businesses or government offices.
 We even have art on the walls in our libraries.
 You could also visit an art gallery.
 Find some art and ponder the meaning behind it.
 What was the artist trying to say?
 Did they want you to feel something?
 Describe your art encounter to earn a badge.